Black Friday 2019 Amazon device deals have started: Fire TV streamers, Echo Show devices and Fire tablets are now on sale

 - Echo Show 2nd-gen: $150 (save $80)

-Looking for more Amazon discounts?
-Be sure to check out our ongoing list of the best Amazon early Black Friday deals available right now.
+We'll keep updating this list frequently, but if you're looking for even more Amazon discounts check out our ongoing list of the best Amazon early Black Friday deals available right now.

 Full details are available below.
-Just remember that the sale prices are not available until the dates indicated.
+Just remember that sale prices are not available until the indicated dates.

-Now on sale: Fire TV streamers, Fire tablets, Kindle Paperwhite and more
+Fire TV streamers, Fire tablets, Kindle Paperwhite and more, on sale now:

-Here's everything that went on sale right now (price drop started Friday, Nov.
+Here's everything that is currently on sale as of right now (price drop started Friday, Nov.
 22 or earlier).

 Spend just $10 more for the Amazon Fire TV Stick 4K (usually $50).